tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/intersection-design.md

 ![brief](./docs/intersection/intersection.svg)

-### Launch Timing
+### Activation Timing

-Launches when there is a conflicting lanelet in ego lane.
+This function is activated when the attention lane conflicts with the ego vehicle's lane.

 ### Limitations